ascottix/crossword-grid/README.md

 * '`?`' (a question mark), it means that the black cells is blank until _revealed_;
 * '`*`' (a star), it represents a standard black cell (won't become a hole).

-You can embed a picture in the schema, by defining a _placeholder area_.
-A placeholder area is a rectangle delimited by a '`1`' (the digit _one_) in the upper left corner and another '`1`' in the lower right corner.
+You can embed a picture in the schema, by defining a _placeholder area_ for it.
+A placeholder area is a rectangle delimited by a '`(`' (open round parenthesis) in the upper left corner and a '`)`' (closed round parenthesis) in the lower right corner.
 The rest of the area must be filled with blanks.

 If defined, the placeholder area is filled with the picture specified in the `picture` attribute.